 - Numerous equipment items for field research in botany, ecology, geology, soils and hydrology

-We have 24 shallow ground water monitoring wells in the area proposed for wetland reconstruction.
+We have 24 shallow ground water monitoring wells in an area proposed for wetland reconstruction.
 Since 2005, students have been a part of every aspect of this research and proposal including hydrology, soil, and plant inventories.
 The proposed wetland reconstruction will provide a retention and treatment system for campus storm water management and serve as a significant resource for ecological study.

 Prairie Restoration Project

-Taylor “Square mile”
+Taylor “square mile”